-Each member may provide capital to meet its ECA either by assets held in trust by Lloyd's specifically for that member (Funds at Lloyd's or "FAL"), assets held within and managed within a Syndicate (funds in Syndicate) or as the member's share of the members' balances on each Syndicate on which it participates.
-The Syndicate's ECA is supported by FAL held in an affiliate company, AXIS Specialty Limited.
+Each member may provide capital to meet its ECA either by assets held in trust by Lloyd's specifically for that member (Funds at Lloyd's or "FAL"), assets held within and managed within a Syndicate (funds in Syndicate) or as the members' share of the members' balances on each Syndicate on which it participates.
+The Syndicate's ECA is supported by FAL primarily provided by an affiliate company, AXIS Specialty Limited (ASL).